Anglican Diocese of Willochra: History

 The diocese covers over 90% of the state, mainly in northern and western South Australia.
 The diocese is made up of thirteen parishes and five ministry districts comprising 80 small congregations.
 It was created from the Diocese of Adelaide in 1915.

 Cathedral

-The cathedral church of the diocese is the Cathedral of Ss Peter and Paul in Port Pirie.
+The cathedral church of the diocese is the Cathedral of Saints Peter and Paul in Port Pirie.

 The cathedral building was built in 1899 as a parish church and was consecrated as cathedral on 29 June 1999.

 The building is constructed of dressed stone and corrugated iron roof and is furnished internally in minimalist but slightly high church style.